 - prevent or minimise the adverse effects the risk could have.

-We all have a general obligation and a role to play in assisting Queensland in being red imported fire ant free by 2030, preferably sooner.
+We all have a general obligation and a role to play in assisting Queensland in being free from red imported fire ants by 2030, preferably sooner.

 If you are aware of any fire ant nests, please report these to the Fire Ant team: